Performative Prediction in a Stateful World: FRAMEWORK AND MAIN RESULTS

-If an institution had prior knowledge of the transition map, a reasonable strategy would be to play the fixed classifier $\theta_\PO$ for all rounds of classification.
-We note that $\theta_{\mathrm{PO}}$ is undefined when no classifier has a fixed point distribution.
-However, it is guaranteed to exist when $\Tr(;)$ is $\eps$-jointly sensitive with $\eps < 1$.
+If an institution had prior knowledge of the transition map, a reasonable strategy would be to play the fixed classifier $\theta_\OPT$ for all rounds of classification.
+We note that if $\Tr(;)$ is $\eps$-jointly sensitive with $\eps \ge 1$ then $\theta_{\mathrm{OPT}}$ may not be defined.

-Our definitions of stable and optimal points generalize those of Perdomo et al.\ for the stateless framework.
-As pointed out in Perdomo et al., for a given setting, the optimal classifier does not necessarily coincide with a stable point.
-Our next result shows that RRM approximately approaches optimal points.
+Our definitions of stability and optimality generalize those of \cite{perdomo2020}~for the stateless framework.
+As pointed out in \cite{perdomo2020}, for a given setting, the optimal classifier does not necessarily coincide with a stable classifier.
+Our next result shows that RRM approximately approaches optimal classifiers.